sriramdasbalaji/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Summary

-With  the **SonarQube** extension for **Visual Studio Team Services**, you can setup a CI build and automate the measurement of many metrics such as technical debt, code semantics, testing coverage. etc.
+With  the **SonarQube** extension for **Visual Studio Team Services**, you can embed automated testing in your CI/CD pipleine to automate the measurement of your technical debt including code semantics, testing coverage, vulnerabilities. etc.

 ## Feedback